Skip to main content

 The NLSY79 Child surveys contain a wide range of detailed assessment information about the children of female respondents.
 Beginning in 1986, a battery of child cognitive, socio-emotional, and physiological assessments has been administered biennially for age-appropriate children.
 Many of the assessments, and much of the supplemental information about each child, have been based on reports from the child's mother.
 These reports include child demographic and family background characteristics, health history (both pre- and postnatal), and information on the child's home environment, including maternal emotional and verbal responsiveness and involvement with her child.
 Direct assessment of the children through the Child Supplement was done from 1986 to 2014.
 Mother-based child assessments, collected through the Mother Supplement, were completed from 1986 to 2016.
 Each of the child assessment measures is discussed in detail in this and the following sections.

 Starting with the 1994 survey, children ages 15 and older were no longer assessed, but instead complete an interview modeled on the NLSY79 main Youth questionnaire administered to their mothers.
 Users are reminded that, while young adults are no longer administered the child instruments, they possess a child history represented in the child data file.
 Data obtained in the surveys during the time the young adult children were under age 15 are included as part of the child files and documented in such areas of interest as CHILD BACKGROUND and ASSESSMENT for each survey year.
 Most young adults have at least one survey round in which they were assessed as a child.
-See Table 2 in the Retention section for the distribution of the number of child interviews for the NLSY79 Young Adults.
+See Tables 2a-c in the Retention section for the distribution of the number of child interviews for the NLSY79 Young Adults.

 Note that beginning with the 2016 survey round, the children ages 12 to 14 have been included in the Young Adult fielding.
 Young Adults aged 14 complete the same set of items as 15 and 16 year olds.
 The 12 and 13 year olds, however, answer a more limited number of questions which include several items from the Child Self-Administered Supplement as well as the Self-Perception Profile for Children (SPPC) from the Child Supplement.